jboss-mobile/unified-push-helloworld/android/README.md

 ### Sending Push Notification

-For send a message to your device:
+For sending a message to your device:

 1. Login in the Unified Push Server
-1. Choice an application
+1. Choose an application
-1. "Compose Message..."
+1. Click _Compose Message..._
 1. Write a message in the text field and hit 'Send Push Message'.

 ![UPS Componse Message](https://raw.githubusercontent.com/aerogear/aerogear-push-helloworld/master/cordova/doc/compose-message.png)